dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 > [!TIP]
 > Be sure to read sections above before coming here.
 The configuration options will likely not make sense if the preceding material is not understood.

-Cascade behaviors are configured per relationship using the <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.ReferenceCollectionBuilder.OnDelete%2A> method in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating%2A>.
+Cascade behaviors are configured per relationship using the <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.ReferenceCollectionBuilder.OnDelete*> method in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating*>.
 For example:

 <!--
         protected override void OnModelCreating(ModelBuilder modelBuilder)